drocheam/optrace/docs/source/usage/convolve.rst

    img2 = ot.convolve(img, psf, m=0.5, keep_size=True, padding_mode="edge", cargs=dict(rendering_intent="Perceptual"))

-The above command overrides the :python:`rendering_intent` while leaving the other default options unchanged.
+The above command overrides the :python:`rendering_intent`, while leaving the other default options unchanged.

 **Normalization**

 For a |GrayscaleImage| PSF, the PSF is automatically normalized inside the convolution function so the overall power is one.
-By also setting :python:`cargs=dict(normalize=False)` the output image won't be normalized, meaning brightness/color values are not rescaled automatically.
+By also setting :python:`cargs=dict(normalize=False)`, the output image won't be normalized, meaning brightness/color values are not rescaled automatically.
-This is useful when the input image does not include bright areas.
+This is useful when the input image does not include any bright areas, therefore does not use full available intensity range.
 However, this is only supported for |GrayscaleImage| PSF.